A Night to Dismember: Plot

 Later, Vicki attempts to seduce Tim O'Malley, a detective investigating the murders of Sebastian, Ann, and Bea, by performing a striptease.
 She subsequently hallucinates a sexual encounter between the two.
 Billy again attempts to torment Vicki, stalking her in a Halloween mask in hopes of driving her back into madness.
 That night, Mary awakens from a nightmare in which her entire family takes turns stabbing her to death.
 While Adam and Blanche attempt to console Mary, the home's electricity suddenly shuts off.
 Adam goes to check the main braker, and is stabbed to death with an ice pick by an unseen assailant.
 Shortly after, Blanche is brutally murdered in her bed.

-Billy finds his parents' bodies and flees the house, only to be clobbered to death with a rock by Mary, who, convinced her family had tried to kill her, murdered him out of fear.
+Billy finds his parents' bodies and flees the house, only to be clobbered to death with a rock by Mary, who, convinced her family has tried to kill her, murders him out of fear.
 Back in the house, she hears a voice beckoning her, and traces it to a hat box, in which she has a vision of Vicki's severed head.
 Realizing she is in fact responsible for the murders, Mary retreats to the basement where she continues to hear disembodied voices calling her name.
 She flees outside into the woods, where the voices continue to taunt her.

 O'Malley arrives at the house and finds the numerous bodies, along with Vicki, who appears to be in a fugue state, and holding a bloody hatchet.
 He chases her through the house and the two engage in a physical fight.
 She strikes him several times with the hatchet, but he manages to overpower her and strangle her to death.
 In voiceover narration, O'Malley recounts his discovery of diaries from each of the family members, which reveal that Mary committed all the murders Vicki had been accused of, including the murder of the two boys that warranted her psychiatric confinement.
 Meanwhile, Mary departs Woodmire Lake in a taxi, and murders the cab driver with a hatchet.